erickbytes/finsou.py/README.md

 - After hours only.
 This tool only currently works after the market has closed normal market hours.
 - After hours prices for "over the counter" (OTC) traded stocks are not listed on Yahoo.
 - Fetching a stock report takes about 3 seconds.
 After about 50 stock requests, you might get throttled on the HTTP request and there is a substantial delay.
+- Media is only downloaded if the investor website returns an HTML page.
+Sometimes, websites return Javascript.
+When this is the case, a browser or Selenium is required to render the HTML.

 **Example Stock Summary**